OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-08.md

 The magicians tried to produce gnats by their secret arts, but they could not.
 There were gnats on people and animals everywhere.

 ## Exodus 8:19
-The magicians said to Pharaoh, “This is the finger of God.”
-But Pharaoh’s heart was hard, and he would not listen, just as the Lord had said.
+The magicians said to Pharaoh, “This is the work of God.”
+But Pharaoh’s heart was stubborn, and he would not listen, just as the Lord had said.

 ## Exodus 8:20
 Then the Lord said to Moses, “Rise early in the morning and confront Pharaoh as he goes to the river and say to him, ‘This is what the Lord says: Let my people go, so that they may serve me.